cucumber/docs/content/about/contributing-to-documentation.md

 ---
-menu: tbd
+menu:
+- about
 source: https://github.com/cucumber/cucumber/docs
 title: Contributing to Documentation
 status: check and update content
 ---

-# Contributing to Documentation

 The Cucumber documentation is open source and anyone is welcome to contribute.

-Please make ALL contributions to the documentation in this repo.
+Please make ALL contributions to the documentation in [docs.cucumber.io](https://github.com/cucumber/docs.cucumber.io).

 ## Process